ffflorian/windows-shortcut-maker/README.md

   filepath: 'C:\\Program Files\\GIMP 2\\bin\\gimp-2.8.exe',
 };

-// It creates a "GIMP" shortcut file in the desktop try {
+// Creates a "GIMP" shortcut file in the desktop try {
   sm.makeSync(options);
 } catch (error) {
   console.log(error);
 }

-// It asynchronously creates a "GIMP" shortcut file in the desktop sm
+// Asynchronously creates a "GIMP" shortcut file in the desktop sm
   .make(options)
-    .catch((error) => {
+  .catch(error => {
     console.log(error)
   }
 ```

 # Documentation

 ## `makeSync(options)`

-> Returns `void` after synchronously executing the wrapped script which makes the Windows API calls or an `Error` if no valid `filepath` parameter property was previously specified.
+> Returns `void` after synchronously executing the wrapped script which makes the Windows API calls or throws an `Error` if no valid `filepath` parameter property was previously specified.

 **`options`** is an `Object` that organizedly stores the properties used by the function.
 Each one is covered below.